felias-fogg/dw-link/docs/quickstart.md

 The most annoying problem can be that an MCU might not be responsive anymore after a debugging session.
 The reason is that the RESET line, which is used as a communication line during debugging, has not been re-enabled.
 While a regular exit of the debugger restores the RESET line, the debugger may be terminated without restoring it.
 An easy cure is to enter the debugger again and leave it regularly (after connecting to the target chip) with the command `quit`.
 If this does not help, you may have to use a High-Voltage programmer, such as [RescueAVR](https://www.tindie.com/products/fogg/rescueavr-hv-fuse-programmer-for-avrs/).

-If you think you have found a bug, please post it on [issues](https://github.com/felias-fogg/dw-link/issues) and fill out the [issue form](issue_form.md) before.
+If you have found a bug, please post it on [issues](https://github.com/felias-fogg/dw-link/issues) and fill out the [issue form](https://github.com/felias-fogg/dw-link/blob/master/docs/issue_form.md) before.

 ## After debugging has finished